LabiqaIqbal/Customer-Segmentation-Analysis-on-Tableau/README.md

 # Customer Spending & Segmentation Analysis – Tableau Dashboard

+## Project Overview
+This project analyzes customer spending behavior using an interactive Tableau dashboard.
+The dataset includes details such as **age, gender, income, spending score, membership years, purchase frequency, preferred category, and last purchase amount**.
+The goal was to identify spending patterns, segment customers, and generate actionable insights for marketing and business strategy.

+The project demonstrates the complete analytics workflow — from data cleaning and transformation in Tableau to visual storytelling and insight generation.

 ## Objective
-Analyze customer spending patterns based on **income levels, product preferences, and retention trends** to provide actionable business insights.
+To analyse and visualise customer spending patterns based on **income levels, product preferences, and retention trends** to provide actionable business insights.
+The dashboard aims to answer key business questions such as:
+- How does income affect spending?
+- Which product categories attract high-spending customers?
+- Do long-term customers spend more over time?
+- How can businesses segment customers for targeted marketing?

 ---